GNU-Droid/pe.thediamondyt.tk/_wiki/versions/Info.md

 ---
-title: Minecraft: Pocket Edition
+title: Minecraft Pocket Edition
 permalink: /wiki/versions/
 ---
-# Minecraft: Pocket Edition
+# Minecraft Pocket Edition
 Click the version of your choice to view changelog, protocol info and method dumps from libminecraftpe.so

 |Versions|